Step-by-Step Guide to Perfect Rajma Masala Recipe

 - Begin by adding the ginger, garlic, and onion in a food processor with a bit of water.
 Purée until everything is well combined.

 - Heat a pot on medium heat and add ghee/olive oil.
 When the pot is hot, add hing and cumin seeds.
-Cook until cumin seeds turn reddish brown and aromatic.
+Cook until cumin seeds turn reddish brown and aromatic, then add the bay leaf.

 - Add onion, ginger, garlic puree.
 Once the mixture starts to change colour add rajma masala and deggi mirch, mix well and continue cooking until mixture is dry and golden brown.
 Add a splash of water if mixture gets too dry and starts to stick.